litestar-org/litestar/docs/usage/cli.rst

 Extending the CLI
 -----------------

-Litestar's CLI is built with `click <https://click.palletsprojects.com/>`_, and can be easily extended.
+Litestar's CLI is built with `click <https://click.palletsprojects.com/>`_ and can be easily extended.
-All that's needed to add subcommands under the ``litestar`` command is adding an `entry point <https://packaging.python.org/en/latest/specifications/entry-points/>`_, pointing to a :class:`click.Command` or :class:`click.Group`, under the ``litestar.commands`` group.
+To add subcommands under the `litestar` command, you need to add an `entry point <https://packaging.python.org/en/latest/specifications/entry-points/>`_ that points to a :class:`click.Command` or :class:`click.Group` under the `litestar.commands` group.

 .. tab-set::